|| Take me back to the main ToolKit

 The tools of creative thinking are simply various combinations of practical ways to implement this heuristic -- to focus attention, escape the current reality, and continue mental movement.
 The relative weights given to attention, escape, and movement, and the mechanics of directing these three mental actions, vary among the methods.
 But this variation makes sense because each situation we encounter is different, each group is different, and each person is different.
 Once we understand these three basic principles, we can adapt techniques to suit various needs, situations, and personalities.

 Creativity requires that we first focus our attention on something; typically something that we have not focused much attention on before.
 The primary innovation of the Apple Macintosh computer in the early 1980s was that its designers focused not on raw computing power, but on the user interface.
 By focusing attention on things that are normally taken for granted (in this case, the command line interface predominant in the early 1980s), creative thinking techniques prepare our minds for breakthroughs (here, the graphical user interface).
+All methods for creative thinking require that we do something to focus attention.
+For example, Wonder and Donovan (1984) propose that we construct a mental, slow motion movie of a situation looking for aspects that we have previously overlooked.
+Similarly, Nadler and Hibino (1994) suggest that we spend time writing alternative statements of an issue and placing them in what they call a purpose hierarchy, rather than simply diving into the issue. |

 Having focused our attention on the way things are currently done, the second principle behind all creative thinking methods calls us to mentally escape our current patterns of thinking.
 For example, Edward de Bono suggests that we use the "po" tool to signal our intention to make a statement of mental escape.
 To a group working to decrease the time that customers wait to receive a service, we might say, "Po, they have passed a law making it illegal for customers to wait more than 30 seconds; what are we going to do now?"
 The statement invites us to escape our current paradigm about customer flow and, for a moment, imagine a very different world.